The Name Game (American Horror Story)

 "The Name Game" is the tenth episode of the second season of the FX anthology television series American Horror Story.
 The episode, written by Jessica Sharzer and directed by Michael Lehmann, originally aired on January 2, 2013.
-The episode is named for the 1964 song "The Name Game" which is performed by the cast in the episode.
+The episode is named for the 1964 song of the same name by Shirley Ellis, which is performed by the cast in the episode.
 The cast version of "The Name Game" was available for purchase through iTunes.
 This episode is rated TV-MA (LSV).

 In the episode, Dr. Arden (James Cromwell) puts an end to his experiments; Kit (Evan Peters) and Lana (Sarah Paulson) continue to pressure the killer Dr. Thredson (Zachary Quinto), who reveals several secrets to Kit; now a patient and known by her common name, Judy Martin, Sister Jude (Jessica Lange) gets subjected to the asylum's inhumane treatments; and Monsignor Howard (Joseph Fiennes) takes the fight to the possessed Sister Mary Eunice (Lily Rabe).